In association with the Greenwich Croquet Club

 Speaker Bio

 Lee Kennedy is a retired Architect, AIA, RIBA, NCARB.
 ARCUK.
 A native of Oklahoma City, he holds two Bachelor Degrees from Oklahoma University: a Major in Business Management, Minor in Law, and a Major in Architecture, with Minors in Structural Engineering and History of Architecture.
-Lee is a member of the Tau Beta Pi Honor Society.
+His architectural work included a cross-section of projects in the US, UK, and Iraq.

-In 2004, he completed a full course of Music Studies at the Westchester Music Conservatory and has written or arranged about 50 musical scores.
 He is an American Flag History Scholar and Collector, a Son of the American Revolution, and a USAF Veteran.
-Lee served as Vice President of the Arrow Bag Company, President of the Board at his NYC Cooperative residence, Chairman of the Millbrook NY Planning Board, and President of the Greenwich CT Croquet Club.
-His architectural work included a cross-section of project types in the US, UK, and Iraq.
+Lee served as President of the Board at his NYC Cooperative residence, Chairman of the Millbrook NY Planning Board, a founding member of the Sorrento (Maine) Croquet Club, and President of the Greenwich CT Croquet Club.